vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/1.nGQL-overview/ngql-style-guide.md

   RETURN v;
   ```

-3. Place non-anonymous vertices in front of anonymous vertices.
+3. Place named vertices in front of anonymous vertices.

   Not recommended: